International Society for Krishna Consciousness: Office for Child Protection

-The ISKCON Central Office of Child Protection was established by the GBC in 1997, and in 2005, released its first official Child Protection Policy and Procedure Guidelines.
-The CPO has provided Child Protection Information Training to over 500 child care providers within the organization internationally and continues to file and review reports on local Child Protection Teams.
-The Child Protection Policy and Procedure Guidelines was revised and ratified by the GBC in June 2018.
+The ISKCON Central Office of Child Protection department office was established by the GBC in 1997.
+It released its first official Child Protection Policy and Procedure Guidelines.
+The CPO has provided Child Protection Information Training to over 500 child care providers within the organization internationally and continues to file and review reports on local Child Protection Teams in 2005.
+The Child Protection Policy and Procedure Guidelines were revised and ratified by the GBC in June 2018.